 This data will help manufacturers observe issues, minimizes inventory, and potentially reduces capital requirements.
 Everyone in the supply chain process, right from the manufacturer to the customer, benefits from the growth that IoT brings.

 Whether it’s vendor management, fleet management, product enhancement, equipment maintenance— IoT is transforming the whole process.

 The utilization of IoT sensors in manufacturing equipment allows condition-based maintenance alerts.
 There are a lot of analytic machine tools that are designed to work within certain temperature and vibration ranges.

 IoT Sensors can actively analyze machines and give an alert when the equipment varies from its prescribed parameters.
 Sensors can give condition-based maintenance alerts to facility managers and real-time energy monitoring.

 Lighting and HVAC which help to reduce the temperature of the air are vital areas where facilities costs are being decreased significantly.

 A solution for lighting is to have occupancy sensors, timers based on manufacturing schedules thus only lighting areas that are occupied or that actually need light.

 Both HVAC and lighting systems are required for controlling energy costs and part of a total energy management system for facilities.

 Industrial IoT has the capability to radically modify manufacturing.
-The fact is that more and more data will be created from increasingly connected equipment systems and that to notice essential & valuable actionable insights thought IIoT is limitless.
+The fact is that more and more data will be created from increasingly connected equipment systems and that to notice essential & valuable actionable insights through IIoT is limitless.

-The step-by-step guide of the Internet of Things Course Training will give a detailed structured view of all such an Industrial IoT technology in various industries.
+The step-by-step guide of the Internet of Things Course Training will give a detailed structured view of all such Industrial IoT technology in various industries.